This article is part of the World Economic Forum's Geostrategy platform

 The volume of international sales of major weapons between 2013–17 was 10% higher than in the previous five years, new research from the Stockholm Peace Research Institute (SIPRI) reveals.

-SIPRI’s report, Trends in International Arms Trends, 2017, identifies 67 countries as exporters of major weapons in 2013–17.
+SIPRI’s report, Trends in International Arms Transfers, 2017, identifies 67 countries as exporters of major weapons in 2013–17.

 It lists the five largest suppliers during the period as the United States, Russia, France, Germany and China.